May 1 may seem a long way off, but there’s work to be done until then.

 By Anne Vaccaro Brady

-A few short months (or weeks) ago, the stress level in your household maxed out as you worried whether your senior would ever finish his college applications.
+A few short months (or weeks) ago, the stress level in your household maxed out as you worried whether your senior would ever finish their college applications.
 Now the anxiety level is on high alert again as you all wait to hear from those colleges.
 Amazing how quickly things change.

 In previous posts on this topic I’ve included advice from college admissions officers on how to decide among acceptances, as well as how to react to those first responses, and my own thoughts on factors to consider when making that final decision.